manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/deinstall-db/deinstall-db.md

 	############# ORACLE DEINSTALL TOOL END #############
 	```

-    The above message confirms that you have completed the deinstallation and deleted Oracle Database from your host.
-You can close the terminal window.
+	You have completed the deinstallation process and removed the database from your host.

-> **Note:** The `deinstall` command deletes Oracle Database configuration files, user data, and fast recovery area (FRA) files even if they are located outside of the Oracle base directory path.

-You have successfully completed this workshop on *Oracle Database 21c Deinstallation*.
+You have successfully reached the end of this workshop on *Oracle Database Deinstallation*.

-In this workshop, you have learned how to remove the database software, delete Oracle home and the database components, and remove Oracle Database from your host system.
+In this workshop, you learned how to:
+ - Delete an Oracle Database from an Oracle home keeping the database software and Oracle home intact.
+ - You deleted another Oracle Database from a different Oracle home, removed the database software and the components, and also deleted the Oracle home from the host.

-## Acknowledgements
+## Acknowledgments

- - **Author** - Manish Garodia, Principal User Assistance Developer, Database Technologies
+ - **Author** - Manish Garodia, Database User Assistance Development team
  - **Contributors** - <if type="hidden">Subrahmanyam Kodavaluru, Suresh Rajan, Prakash Jashnani, Malai Stalin, Subhash Chandra, Dharma Sirnapalli</if>
- - **Last Updated By/Date** - Manish Garodia, March 2022
+ - **Last Updated By/Date** - Manish Garodia, November 2023